 Neglect is too easily dismissed as differences between how households run and their rules.
 It is a slippery slope between simply disagreeing how a family runs their affairs and being certain that child neglect is taking place.
 Unfortunately, that can also leave the child in question in danger, negatively impacting their chances at a successful education, a safe upbringing, and an emotionally stable future.
 Without the necessities of life provided for a child, their very life can often be at risk, even if the parent or guardian is not intending to put them in danger.

 Child neglect is defined as the failure of a parent or guardian of a child to safeguard that child’s emotional and physical health as well as their general well-being.
 As a complicated and troubling issue, child neglect is not something to be taken lightly.
-The trained therapists and knowledgeable experts can help you sort through the emotional ramifications of dealing with child neglect as well as helping you become more educated about the dangers and warning signs.
-With this knowledge, GoMentor.com hopes to help you and your family know how best to deal with any situation that may arise.
+With GoMentor 24/7 the trained therapists and knowledgeable experts can help you sort through the emotional ramifications of dealing with child neglect as well as helping you become more educated about the dangers and warning signs.
+With this knowledge, GoMentor hopes to help you and your family know how best to deal with any situation that may arise.